usausa/amazon-lambda-extension/README.md

 ## Basic

 Set `LambdaAttribute` to Function class.
-Set `HttpApiAttribute` to method to handle HTTP API and `EventAttribute` for other.
+Set `ApiAttribute` to method to handle HTTP API and `EventAttribute` for other.
 Then the wrapper class will be generated.

 ## Dependency Injection